jondavid-black/DevOpsForDefense/docs/_posts/2020-11-30-SystemEngAndArchInDevOps.md

 </div>

 Thanks to everyone who joined us on the Zoom to celebrate our 3 year anniversary.
 I hope everyone has a safe and happy holiday season!
-I also looking forward to getting back to in-person events in 2021 as soon as possible.
+I'm also looking forward to getting back to in-person events in 2021 as soon as possible.

 <div class="box" markdown="1">